LaStepa/lastepa.github.io/_posts/2022-02-10-21st_century_dark_ages.md

 We cannot unsee what has been seen.
 We cannot undiscover or unlearn what has been discovered and learned.
 Maybe we will continue amusing ourselves to death while our captains direct our ship of fools into artificial lamp-lights that will char us crispy like bugs.
 In the words of Kurt Vonnegut, “Those who live by electronics, die by electronics.
 Sic semper tyrannis”.

 At this present historical junction, we are assembling a choir and setting our instruments to the tune of a dissonant sort of technical electronic death metal while our conductors are unaware of our immediate human reality as they stare into tubes and collect ever more data and discover ever more “objective” facts.
 Nay, I say!
 Before we reach the point of no return, let us get back in tune with the poetic epic, the mysterious opera that is human history and find a viable, regenerative rhythm that allows us to continue composing beautiful melodies far into the future.

+[^1]: Mark Twain is often attributed with having said, “History doesn’t repeat itself, but it often rhymes”.